ftlabs/ftlabs.github.io/_posts/2018-02-20-tech-radar.md

 ### Physics

 * Trying to stay within bounded regions using attraction+repulsion.
 We had to resort to a bit of maths at the boundaries and forcibly repatriate run-away nodes into the quadrant.
 This can easily happen even when the region is not particularly crowded.
 * Fitting lots of nodes into tight corners.
-As has no doubt been a problem for everyone who tries to build radar-themed displays, space gets tight near the origin.
+As has no doubt been a problem for everyone who tries to build radar-themed displays, space gets tight near the origin, especially when specifying a segment field.
 * Keeping the labels from overlapping.
 We used invisible nodes in D3 to repel labels from all other labels and nodes (except their own node).

 ### UX

 * Juggling a large set of parameters to find a combination that worked well in most circumstances.
+For example, [this more fancy example](https://labs.ft.com/tech-radar/?json=https%3A%2F%2Flabs.ft.com%2Ftech-radar%2Fdemo.json&sortcol=tastiness&segment=colour&sorttype=alphabetical&title=FTLabs+Potential+Projects+State&ringcolor=rainbow&proportionalrings=true&noderepulsion=1&nodeattraction=9&quadrant=bottom+left").
-* Not succumbing to feature creep _(... we succumbed)_.
+* Not succumbing to feature creep _(News Update: we succumbed)_.
 * Handling the explosion in config parameters, many of which were purely experimental, and trying to avoid the configuration becoming a UX disaster.
 Designing a useful, usable dashboard was a significant challenge.

+{% include figure.html src="/assets/uploads/2018/02/fancy_sectors.png" width="80%" description="'More Fancy' Config: segment: color, noderepulsion: 1, nodeattraction: 9, proportionalrings: true" %}

 ### Browsers